 Yousician is an exciting new way to learn how to play instruments online.
-Perfect for learning a new skill during lockdown or furthering your instrumental knowledge, now is a great time to get started.
-In this article, I will cover what Yousician is, pricing, how it works and more.
-So, let’s get started and delve into the fascinating world of Yousician!
+Perfect for learning a new skill during a lockdown or furthering your instrumental knowledge, now is a great time to get started.
+In this article, I will cover what Yousician is, its cost, how it works, and more.
+So, let’s get started and delve into the fascinating world of this Yousician review!

-Yousician is an app where you can learn, at your own pace, to sing or to play guitar, piano, ukulele or bass.
+Yousician is an app where you can learn, at your own pace, to sing or play guitar, piano, ukulele, or bass.
 The app is presented more like a video game than a traditional course.
 It is presented in such a way that hooks you in and keeps you motivated (or addicted!).
-Yousician works on your phone, tablet, laptop or computer without the need for any other equipment.
-It listens to what you are playing or singing, and gives you real-time feedback on how well you are doing.
+Yousician works on your phone, tablet, laptop, or computer without the need for any other equipment.
+It listens to what you are playing or singing and gives you real-time feedback on how well you are doing.

-The pricing structure is slightly confusing because it varies per account, per region, per device, and per subscription channel.
+The next question you’re asking is, how much is Yousician?
+Well the pricing structure is slightly confusing because it varies per account, per region, per device, and per subscription channel.
 I can say that if you are just learning a single instrument and are going for the “basic” membership, then Yousician costs about $10 per month.
 This gives you unlimited access to lessons on your chosen instrument, plus access to the Yousician original material and public domain songs.
 The basic membership also appears to give you a free lesson per day on the other instruments.
 I am currently getting one free ukulele lesson per day, which suits me down to the ground because I do want to learn the ukulele, but I don’t want it to get in the way of my piano learning.
 A maximum of ten minutes a day to slowly improve my ukulele playing is perfect.

 With the basic subscription, you can play along to public domain songs and to Yousician’s own original songs.
 If you want access to their library of popular songs such as “Watch” by Billie Eilish or “Ophelia” by the Lumineers, you need to subscribe to the Premium + membership.
 Premium Yousician costs around $179.99 per annum (or $14.99 per month).
 With the premium plus membership, you will also be given unlimited access to all of the instruments.

-You can also try Yousician free for 7 days when you sign up for their free trial.
+You can also try Yousician cost-free for 7 days when you sign up for their free trial.
 You will be given unlimited access to all the instruments during the free trial.

 Currently, the instruments covered are piano, guitar, ukulele, bass and vocals.